 Norwest Venture Partners

 Crowe is a managing partner at Norwest Venture Partners where he has worked since 2004.
-For six consecutive years, Crowe has made the Forbes Midas List, but has since fell off in 2020.
+For six consecutive years, Crowe has made the Forbes Midas List but has since fallen off in 2020.
 He has over 20 years CEO and executive experience under his belt.
+Crowe is also a Member of the Board of Trustees at Dartmouth College.

 Twitter: @jeffmcrowe